Blog

 Director’s chair

 You can’t judge a situation you’ve never been in.
 67% globally believes people that have experienced injustices themselves know best how to install change.
 Yet, it’s often the more privileged groups – that are distanced from the issues – that make key decisions.
 Brands can drive positive change here by supporting those that are often unheard.
 Not only by giving them a voice, but by offering a platform to tell their story and install the change they need.
 Take, for instance, NYX Cosmetics, which stands up to bullying and creates safe spaces for LGBTQIA+ gamers.
-Recognizing that nearly 9 out of 10 LGBTQIA+ gamers face online harassment regarding their identities, NYX launched the ‘Game Out Loud’ pride campaign.
+Recognising that nearly 9 out of 10 LGBTQIA+ gamers face online harassment regarding their identities, NYX launched the ‘Game Out Loud’ pride campaign.
 With this initiative, the beauty brand wants to raise awareness of anti-LGBTQIA+ bullying and combat hate by creating safe spaces, both in the metaverse and in real life.
 The campaign showcases five LGBTQIA+ talents expressing their passion through makeup artistry inspired by their favourite games.
 Additionally, NYX provides education and allyship training nationwide to advocate for LGBTQIA+ individuals.

 Pressure points

 We are bombarded with recommendations on what (not) to do to create a better future.
-But in this flood of advice, it’s essential to recognize that a singular, focused action can often trigger a more substantial wave of change than numerous fragmented efforts.
+But in this flood of advice, it’s essential to recognise that a singular, focused action can often trigger a more substantial wave of change than numerous fragmented efforts.
 Identifying concrete actions for maximum impact is thus key.
 Brands can play a role here, both in leading by example as well as in educating people.
 It’s about doing less, not more, to create change.
 The Perfume Shop, for instance, teamed up with L’Oréal to launch the UK’s first multi-brand fragrance refill station.
 Instead of buying a brand-new bottle of your signature perfume, you can buy a refill, thereby saving on materials and energy as well as minimising waste from new glass product packaging.

 To safeguard the well-being of present and future generations, we need to shift from sustainability to regeneration.
 The pace of this transition varies among brands; some may progress slowly while others move more swiftly.
 Whether you’re taking large strides or proceeding gradually, what matters is a resolute commitment to moving forward in alignment with your brand’s strategy.
 Our eight transformation codes serve as beacons of guidance, illuminating the path and inspiring progress towards a regenerative future.